 Overview and Sources of Minnesota Trust Law

-Statutory Authority for the Creation of Trusts; The Essential Elements of a Trust; The Testamentary Trust; Inter Vivos Trusts; Some Specific Types of Inter Vivos Trusts; Trust Construction; The Rule Against Perpetuities; Rights of Creditors and Spouses to a Settlor’s Trust Assets; Tax Consequences of the Creation of Trust; Disclaimers; Title to Trust Assets if Trust is Unauthorized; Resulting Trusts; Disclaimers; Title to Trust Assets if Trust is Unauthorized; Resulting Trusts; Constructive Trusts; Trust Modification
+PART I: CREATION; Statutory Authority for the Creation of Trusts; Trust Types; PART II VALIDITY; The Essential Elements of a Trust; Inter Vivos Trusts; The Testamentary Trust; The Rule Against Perpetuities; Trust Construction; Rights of Creditors and Spouses to a Settlor’s Trust Assets; Tax Consequences of the Creation of a Trust; Disclaimers; Trusts with Real Estate; PART III: MODIFICATION; Trust Modification; Appendix A – Overview of Trust Modification Chart

-Introduction; Creating, Amending, or Revoking the Trust; Funding and Administering a Revocable Trust During the Settlor’s Lifetime; Incapacity and Succession of Trustees; Power of the District Court (Probate Division) Over Revocable Trusts and its Authority to Set Aside a Revocable Trust; Taxation During Settlor’s Life; Administration of Revocable Trust After the Settlor’s Death; Interpretation – Laws and Comparison of Revocable Trusts and Wills; Estate Taxes; Income Taxes After the Settlor’s Death; Appendix A – Transfer of Assets; Appendix B – Instruction Letter Regarding Transfer of Mutual Fund Accounts; Appendix C – Letter From Settlor to Trustee Regarding Delivery of Deed with Trustee Receipt; Appendix D – Affidavit of Delivery; Appendix E – Appointment of Successor Trustee; Appendix F – Request to Reissue United States Savings Bonds to a Personal Trust; Appendix G – Affidavit of Trustee; Appendix H – Election to Treat A Qualified Revocable Trust as Part of an Estate
+PART I: CREATION AND ADMINISTRATION DURING SETTLOR’S LIFETIME; Introduction; Creating, Amending, or Revoking the Trust; Funding and Administering a Revocable Trust During the Settlor’s Lifetime; Incapacity and Trustee Succession; Power of the District Court (Probate Division) Over Revocable Trusts and its Authority to Set Aside a Revocable Trust; Taxation During Settlor’s Life; PART II: TRUST ADMINISTRATION AFTER THE SETTLOR’S DEATH; Administration of Revocable Trust After the Settlor’s Death; PART III: INTERPRETATION; Laws and Comparison of Revocable Trusts and Wills; Appendix A – Transfer of Assets; Appendix B – Sample Instruction Letter Regarding Transfer of Mutual Fund Accounts; Appendix C – Sample Letter From Settlor to Trustee Regarding Delivery of Deed with Trustee Receipt; Appendix D – Affidavit of Delivery; Appendix E – Sample Appointment of Successor Trustee; Appendix F – Request to Reissue United States Savings Bonds to a Personal Trust; Appendix G – Affidavit of Trustee; Appendix H – Election to Treat a Qualified Revocable Trust as Part of an Estate

 Introduction; Administration of Charitable Trusts; Modification of Charitable Trusts and Institutional Funds; Attorney General Supervision of Charitable Trusts; Charitable Trusts as Organizations Exempt from Federal Income Tax; Certain Types of Charitable Split Interest Trusts